 Because there were no rail lines to this remote canyon, Glen Canyon Bridge was built just south of the future dam site to facilitate transport of construction materials.
 When completed in 1959, it was the highest arch bridge in the world, rising 700 feet above the Colorado River.

 Visitors are welcome to take free guided tours of the dam and the power plant.
 Sign up at the Carl Hayden Visitor Center, where there are exhibits about the Dam’s construction along with a panoramic interior viewing platform of both the dam and the bridge.
 Outside, there are multiple viewpoints of the bridge, and an excellent view of the dam from a walkway on the Glen Canyon Bridge itself.

-open daily from 8 a.m. to 6 p.m. from Memorial Day to Labor Day; and from 8 a.m. to 5 p.m. the rest of the year.
-The visitor center is closed Thanksgiving, Christmas, and New Years.
+Open Thursday thru Monday from 9 a.m. to 4 p.m. year-round (closed Tuesday & Wednesday).
+The visitor center is closed Thanksgiving, Christmas, New Years Day and Independence Day (July 4).
 Tour hours are from 8:30 a.m. to 4 p.m. and are limited to 20 persons each tour.